2023 Solar Incentives Guide for Little Chute, WI - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
-One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a certain percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit equal to a certain percentage of the money you spend installing solar panels.

-More information about the new Inflation Reduction Act can be found here.
-Your local Little Chute solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Little Chute solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives